 Redwood National Park, California

 Walk Disney World, Florida

-Those who own an RV can take advantage of taking multiple trips a year and tend to drive on average 4,500 miles in their camper.
+Those who own a recreational vehicle can take advantage of taking multiple trips a year and tend to drive on average 4,500 miles in their camper.

 Around a million Americans live full-time in RVs.